-In Dry Eczema, there are red inflamed patches which can be scaly and cracked associated with dry skin.
+In Dry Eczema, there are red inflamed patches that can be scaly and cracked associated with dry skin.
 In Wet Eczema, there is oozing from lesions followed by crusting.
-Lesions can be raw and angry looking as the lesions are weeping.
+Lesions can be raw and angry-looking as the lesions are weeping.
 In Wet Eczema, the risk of infection is more.
-Constant and habitual scratching can lead to thick, discolored and leathery areas which are rough to touch.
+Constant and habitual scratching can lead to thick, discolored and leathery areas that are rough to touch.

 General rules when treating Eczema…..

 - When the lesions are dry and localized, it is best to use ointments, because it is occlusive, it penetrates the active ingredients well and moisturizes the area better.

 - When the Eczema is wet and oozing, it is best to use a cream as the greasiness is less and absorption is better and quick.
 Doctors recommend the best eczema cream over here.